The Tokina FiRIN f/2 FE MF is something of a departure from the companies usual crowd pleasing wide angled zooms.

 The Tokina FiRIN f/2 FE MF signifies more than just an interesting shift in direction from Tokina, it also shows that the tides have changed and after market lens manufacturers are now looking away from the tradition safe bet of a Canon or Nikon fit lens, instead favouring the new breed of CSC.

 The look, feel and design should appeal to the retro loving photographer who is looking for an authentic feel to their optic.
-This doesn’t mean that Tokina is just following the hipster trend this lens from the outset shows that it is a series piece of kit.
+This doesn’t mean that Tokina is just following the hipster trend this lens from the outset shows that it is a serious piece of kit.

 The Tokina FiRIN f/2 FE MF lens features design elements which really cater to its intended user and the Sony A7 series cameras.
 The de-Click button for the aperture enables you to quickly change the action of the aperture ring from click for stills to de-click for video making it extremely versatile.